Supervisory Control of Discrete-event Systems under Attacks: Output-symbol attacks

-The $\alpha$-removal observation map can be extended to strings of events in the same way as the observation map $P$.
-This $\alpha$-removal observation map allows us to define the attack $A_\alpha:\Delta^*\to 2^{\Delta^*}$ on the output symbol in $\alpha$ as follows:
+The $\alpha$-removal observation map can be extended to a map defined for strings of output symbols in the same way as observation maps $P$.
+This $\alpha$-removal observation map allows us to define $A_\alpha:\Delta^*\to 2^{\Delta^*}$ as follows: